TERRY-V/bookish-tagger/README.md

 bookish-tagger
 ==============

-Bookish-tagger is a python script for preprocessing attributes of TB goods!
+Bookish-tagger is a python script for preprocessing attributes of TB goods.